 I managed to make a trip to Singapore over the holidays, despite the ever-changing travel restrictions.
 It’s been a few years since I last visited, and immediately on arrival the wildlife was overwhelming my senses.
 The constant calling of songbirds, the swaying tree branches weighed down by families of monkeys, the sudden appearance of huge wild boar while jogging in the morning- unfamiliar species were everywhere.
-Comparatively, the Netherlands is ecologically barren.
-So as you might imagine, I was really excited to take some photos and learn to recognize some new animals.

 Birds